 - Provide support that encourages individuals to take risks.

 - Provide a safety net if their team members don’t succeed.

-Clark said leaders with an agile mindset see empowered, autonomous team members as an indicator of success.
+Clark said leaders with this mentality see empowered, autonomous team members as an indicator of success.
 They encourage team members to make decisions without their constant input.